What is Clinical Data Management (CDM)?

 Clinical data management (CDM) plays an essential role in the data collection phase of clinical research.
 The process of collecting and managing research data is done in accordance with regulatory standards to obtain quality information that is complete and error-free; the goal is to gather as much of such data for analysis as possible that adheres to federal, state, and local regulations.

 The field of clinical data management (CDM) has come about due to demands from both the pharmaceutical industry and the regulatory authorities.
-As the drive to “fast-track” the development of pharmaceutical products continues to accelerate, regulatory entities have responded by requiring quality-assurance standards be met in collecting the data used in the drug evaluation process.
+As the drive to “fast-track” the development of pharmaceutical products continues to accelerate, regulatory entities have responded by requiring quality-assurance standards to be met in collecting the data used in the drug evaluation process.

-Two such standards created by the Clinical Data Interchange Standards Consortium (CDISC), are particularly vital to CDM: the Study Data Tabulation Model Implementation Guide for Human Clinical Trials (SDTMIG) and the Clinical Data Acquisition Standards Harmonization (CDASH).
+Two such standards created by the Clinical Data Interchange Standards Consortium (CDISC) are particularly vital to CDM: the Study Data Tabulation Model Implementation Guide for Human Clinical Trials (SDTMIG) and the Clinical Data Acquisition Standards Harmonization (CDASH).
 The former is currently mandated for use by the U.S. Food and Drug Administration (FDA).
-The latter created a standard format for collecting data across studies so that data submissions can be more easily traced and reviewed.
+The latter created a standard format for collecting data across studies so that data submissions can be more easily tracked and reviewed.

 Specialized software applications are used in CDM to create audit trails that allow discrepancies to be minimized even in large and complex clinical trials.
 Examples include Oracle Clinical, Rave, eClinical suite, Clintrial, and Macro.
 Clinical data management systems (CDMS) are especially vital in trials conducted across medical centers in which an enormous amount of data is produced.

 CDMSs can be customized and may be tailor-made in the case of large, multinational pharmaceutical companies looking for tools that address the needs of their specific companies.
 Open-source tools such as TrailDB, open CDMS, OpenClinica, and PhOSCo are freely available and can be just as effective.

 Set standards guide the work of CDM professionals because, as mentioned above, the information is used in the pharmaceutical industry to evaluate medicine.
 The Code of Federal Regulations (CFR), 21 CFR Part 11, provides the compliance standards to which CDM systems must adhere.